Linux-Tech-Tips/terminal_gui/README.md

 ANSI Escape sequence reference is [available here](https://gist.github.com/fnky/458719343aabd01cfb17a3a4f7296797).

+## Branch details

+The 'main' branch contains only the header file and C implementation file, so that this repo can be cloned into projects using it as a module.

+To see a practical example of the header in use, check out the 'demo' branch, with a *main.c* with a short demonstration program, and a Makefile to build the executable.

 ## Usage guidelines

 All function declarations include comments describing the usage and functionality.